tmlmobilidade/core/README.md

 ## 👋 Olá Developer

-This post is your starting point for getting up to speed with the `tmlmobilidade` monorepo.
+This post is your starting point for getting up to speed with the `tmlmobilidade/core` monorepo.
 Our goal is to empower you to contribute effectively to our shared codebase while maintaining the consistency and quality we value as a team.

 ## 📦 The Monorepo

-The `tmlmobilidade` monorepo is the central hub for our technology solutions at TML.
-Built with modern tools like Turborepo, Next.js, Fastify, and MongoDB, it houses packages such as `@tmlmobilidade/core` for backend logic and `@tmlmobilidade/ui` for our user interface components.
+The `tmlmobilidade/core` monorepo is the central hub for our technology solutions at TML.
+Built with modern tools like Turborepo, Next.js, Fastify, and MongoDB, it houses packages such as `@tmlmobilidade/interfaces` for connecting to data, `@tmlmobilidade/utils` for common logic and `@tmlmobilidade/ui` for our user interface components.
 Whether you're here to build APIs, craft UI elements, or optimize workflows, you'll find a structured yet flexible environment to work in.

 Before diving into the details, here’s a quick rundown of what you’ll need to know: